Weight-for-Age Percentile Calculator

 Infant follow-up

-A 9.5-month girl weighing 7.4 kg in the hybrid pathway uses WHO weight-for-age.
-Percentile is 15.8 percentile, Z-score is -1.00, and Reference median is 8.35 kg.
-The Screening status stays inside the default P5 to P95 alert band.
+A 9.5-month girl weighing 7.4 kg in the hybrid pathway is placed on WHO weight-for-age.
+Percentile is 15.8, Z-score is -1.00, and Reference median is 8.35 kg.
+With the default P5 to P95 alert band, the result stays inside the screening lane but still deserves comparison with the child's previous measurements.

 Two-year handoff

 A 24-month boy weighing 12 kg in the hybrid pathway switches to CDC.
-Percentile is 30.6 percentile, Z-score is -0.51, and a Reference transition note appears because the result sits near the 24-month WHO-to-CDC handoff.
+Percentile is 30.6 and Z-score is -0.51.
+The Reference transition note matters because a previous WHO reading just before 24 months should not be compared as though the source stayed unchanged.

 Corrected-age review

 A 6-month girl born at 32 weeks and weighing 5.2 kg uses a 4.16-month Age used for lookup when corrected-age mode is on.
-The result is 3.6 percentile with Below low alert lane, and the suggested follow-up shortens to 0.75 months under a conservative, priority setup.
+That places the result at 3.6 percentile with Below low alert lane.
+Under a conservative follow-up stance and priority urgency, the suggested timing shortens to 0.75 months.

-If age is entered as -1 months, the calculator stops with Enter age between 0 and 240 months.
-Fix the age before interpreting any percentile, because no reference lookup is produced for an out-of-range age.
+Entering -1 months for Age stops the calculation with Enter age between 0 and 240 months.
+Fix the age before reading any percentile because no valid reference row is selected for that input.

 FAQ: